encrypticus/magic-burgers/README.md

 ## Sass

-The `.scss` source files are available if you use the Sass preprocessor.
+The `.scss` and `.sass` source files are available if you use the Sass preprocessor.
 This gives you flexibility and modularity.

 1. Import the `hamburger.scss` file inside your file: